mattlogan/auto-value-firebase/README.md

 In addition to the empty constructor required by `Firebase Realtime Database`, the generated `FirebaseValue` class includes a constructor that takes your `AutoValue` class as an argument.
 Conversely, your `AutoValue` class now also includes a constructor that takes a `FirebaseValue` as its argument.

-The `fromDataSnapshot(DataSnapshot)` and `toFirebaseValue` methods aren't required, but this is how I'd recommend converting your `AutoValue` objects to and from their corresponding `FirebaseValue` objects.
+The `create(DataSnapshot)` and `toFirebaseValue` methods aren't required, but this is how I'd recommend converting your `AutoValue` objects to and from their corresponding `FirebaseValue` objects.

 ### Supported types